MyskYko/AlgorithmSynthesis/README.md

 Currently the configurations of options in "setting.txt" are complicated.
 If you want to change them, please ask me.

 Graphing tool is "programs/dotgen".
 You can see and compile its code "dotgen.cpp".
-Type "./dotgen out.blif out.pdf".
-It generates dataflow pdf in "out.pdf".
+Type "./dotgen out.blif out.png".
+It generates dataflow png in "out.png".
 A result for matrix2 is attached.

 For more details, see "readme.pdf" or please ask me.